 Owners and craftsmen Michael McLemore and Matthew Walker bring a wealth of experience and expertise to M&W Custom Trombones.
 They met while building the original Greenhoe instruments, located in Jackson, Wisconsin prior to it's closing in 2012.
 While at that company, they realized that they worked well together, respected each other's abilities, and had similar thoughts regarding instrument manufacturing.
 Not satisfied with simply re-creating a previously existing design, they newly designed and developed M&W Custom Trombones incorporating many of their own ideas and concepts that had not been previously utilized.
-While initially offering large bore orchestral instruments, in the future they plan on bringing the same ideas and concepts to newer developments of medium, small bore, and alto trombones.
+While initially offering large bore orchestral instruments and most recently alto trombones, in the future they plan on bringing the same ideas and concepts to newer developments of medium and smaller bore trombones.

 Michael D. McLemore

 Matthew Walker was born and raised in the city of Dubbo, New South Wales, Australia.
 He began playing trombone at 9 years of age, and moved to Sydney to finish school at the Sydney Conservatorium of Music High School at the age of 16.
 At age 21, while working towards his Bachelors Degree at the Conservatorium, he won the position of Principal Bass Trombone with the Australian Opera and Ballet Orchestra, resident orchestra of the Sydney Opera House, which he occupied for 16 years.
 His performance resume also includes many of Australia's professional orchestras and Jazz Big Bands, as well as the Hong Kong Philharmonic and Milwaukee Symphony Orchestra.